Years 5 & 6 IMP Bands in Schools

 Years 5 and 6 Band Classes

-The ACT Instrumental Music Program provides group instruction on concert band instruments (woodwind, brass, percussion) to up to 23 students in each of Years 5 and 6 at each participating primary school.
-This particular program of instruction operates in 48 of Canberra’s 56 public primary schools and is designed to supplement the music education of students in Years 5 and 6.
+The ACT Instrumental Music Program provides group instruction on concert band instruments (woodwind, brass, percussion) to up to 26 students in each of Years 5 and 6 at each participating primary school.
+This particular program of instruction operates in 50 of Canberra’s 56 public primary schools and is designed to supplement the music education of students in Years 5 and 6.
 It is not the intention or purpose of the Instrumental Music Program to be the sole provider of any student’s music education.

 IMP staff are qualified ACT Education Directorate teachers employed under the same conditions as teachers in ACT public schools.
 All IMP teachers hold qualifications in music and/or education and have experience in instrumental music performance and pedagogy.

-Each band class will be supported by a teacher from the school.
+Each school band will be supported by a teacher from the school.
 This teacher is called a School-Based Teacher (SBT) and is integral to the success of the band.
 The SBT is the first point of contact for parents/carers for any band-related matters.
 The SBT also runs an additional rehearsal each week and facilitates performance opportunities within the school.

 Instruments

 Woodwind instruments included in all Years 5/6 band programs are flute and clarinet.
 Oboe may also be included at the discretion of the IMP teacher at that school.
 Midway through Year 5, up to three clarinet players may be offered the opportunity to move to alto saxophone, tenor saxophone and bass clarinet at the discretion of the IMP teacher.
-All flute players in the Year 6 Band are given the opportunity to play piccolo at various times throughout the year.
+All flute players in the Year 6 band are given the opportunity to play piccolo at various times throughout the year.

 Brass instruments included in the Years 5/6 band program are trumpet, trombone, euphonium and tuba.
 Midway through Year 5, up to two trumpet players may be offered the opportunity to move to (French) horn at the discretion of the IMP teacher.